VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Appendix

 \subsection{Standard REC Accuracy Under Forced Prediction}

 Our framework is evaluated under a target-present assumption, wherein each query is guaranteed to have a corresponding target in the image.
-In this forced-prediction setting, our approach achieves high accuracy on standard benchmarks, as shown in Table~\ref{tab:forced_choice}.
+In this setting, our approach achieves high accuracy on standard benchmarks, as summarized in Table~\ref{tab:forced_choice}.